 Jump over to our page on all gender, accessible restroom facilities at Michigan State here.

-The Department of Residence Education and Housing Services (REHS) and the LGBT Resource Center are dedicated to providing safe and comfortable living environments for all students, including those whose gender identity and/or expression differs from the sex assigned to them at birth.
-Housing options for trans* students at Michigan State are determined on a case-by-case basis.
+The Department of Residence Education and Housing Services and the LGBT Resource Center are dedicated to providing safe and comfortable living environments for all students, including those whose gender identity and/or expression differs from the sex assigned to them at birth.

 If you have legally changed your name and want to update it throughout all of your university records, you should bring a legal document indicating the change, a driver’s license, voter registration card, social security card, passport, or marriage license to Room 150 of the Administration Building.
 You may also submit your request by mail or fax (517-432-3347), including legible copies of your documentation.